The jasmine flower meaning relates to the moon and is a perfect flower for the cancer zodiac sign.

 Jasmine flower meaning and folklore in Tuscany

-F C Louden in his Encyclopedia to Gardening relates that the jasmine flower with large double flowers and exquisite scent was first procured by the Grand Duke of Tuscany from Goa in 1699.
+F C Louden in his Encyclopedia of Gardening relates that the jasmine flower with large double flowers and exquisite scent was first procured by the Grand Duke of Tuscany from Goa in 1699.

 He was very possessive and jealous that he wanted to be the sole possessor of this species.
 He strictly forbade his gardener to even have a single cutting.